-In practice, both the 24-hour and 60-day leniencies apply to 'non-chargeable' alarms.
-That is, a false alarm that is excluded from charges due to the cause of alarm, such as a power surge, could:
+Both the 24-hour and 60-day leniencies apply to 'non-chargeable' alarms.
+That is, a false alarm that is non-chargeable due to the cause of alarm, such as a power surge, could:

 - trigger the beginning of a 24-hour period where no further alarms are charged, or - be counted as the 'free' alarm at the start of a 60-day period.